 Let’s touch on the basics of licensing and your options for equipping clients with licenses.
 If you’d like a graduate course, feel free to contact your favorite Intuiface Sales rep for assistance.

-Intuiface Player, the runtime, has a concurrent device license.
+For in-venue and personal app use, Player has a concurrent device license.
 You need as many licenses as you’ll have devices running experiences in the field.
 Five devices will be running experiences at the same time?
 Then you need five licenses.

 Our technical specifications page identifies supported models and configurations required to ensure optimal performance.

 You can transfer your licenses to whomever you wish.
-This means it is not mandatory for your clients to buy Player licenses for themselves.
+This means it is not mandatory for your clients to buy Player licenses (or even Composer licenses) for themselves.
 It comes down to how you want to conduct your relationship with each client.
 You may choose a business model in which clients directly shoulder the license costs, or you may choose a model that bakes license costs into your services fee.

 Here’s a cool thought: If you make a multi-year pre-purchase of Player, you could actually charge each client a fee lower than the annual list price and still earn a profit!